Paris — Vinyl, Velvet Light, and the Listening City - Tracks & Tales Guide

 Paris has never lacked for music.
 The streets carry it — from the brassy exuberance of a busker in Pigalle to the muffled bass leaking from a basement in Belleville.

-Fréquence — Bastille/11ᵉ
+Fréquence — Rue Keller, 11ᵉ

-Bambino — Rue Saint-Sébastien / 11ᵉ
+Bambino — Rue Saint-Sébastien, 11ᵉ

 Mesures — Haut Marais

-Montezuma Café — 2ᵉ
+Montezuma Café — Rue Saint-Sauveur, 2ᵉ

 Le Mary Celeste — Haut Marais

 Rafi Mercer writes about the spaces where music matters.
-For more stories from the Tracks & Tales, subscribe, or click here to read more.
+For more stories from Tracks & Tales, subscribe, or click here to read more.